felix-hh/starter-python-code/README.md

 - Install the Python environment manager with the instructions above
   - Ensure you do the steps right for the particular `zsh` or `bash` shell you are using.
-- Install Python 2.7 and symlink it
+- (Optional) Install Python 2.7 and symlink it
 - Set a Python global version e.g. Python 3.10.

 ## Environment management through Poetry